sash11/Gigabyte-BXi5-4570R/README.md

 Facetime and iMessage both work fine.
 Hand-off also works.

 ## What is not working
-As this is iGPU only system, DRM protected content is not working as per https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#fixing-drm-support-and-igpu-performance.
+As this is iGPU only system, DRM protected content is not working as per [Fixing DRM support][https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#fixing-drm-support-and-igpu-performance].